Chapter 14. Miscellaneous Editing Tips

 vim.keymap.set("i", ";;", "<C-o>", { desc = "Normal mode single operation" })

 The important bit here is the "i" as the first argument.
 This tells Neovim that the keymapping should happen in Insert mode instead of Normal mode ("n").
-You can also use "x" for operator pending mode and v for visual mode, among others.
+You can also use "o" for operator pending mode and v for visual and select modes, among others.

 In normal text and coding, the ; key is rarely followed by any character other than <Space> or <Enter>, so it is a good candidate to use as a prefix for a variety of Insert mode operations.